safe-global/safe-modules/4337/README.md

     ADD_MODULES_LIB_ADDRESS,
     abi.encodeWithSignature("enableModules(address[])", modules),
     SAFE_4337_MODULE_ADDRESS,
-    // We do not want to use any payment logic therefore, this is all set to 0 address(0),
+    // We do not want to use any refund logic; therefore, this is all set to 0 address(0),
     0,
     address(0)